Overview dashboard

 You can also visualize how much a specific Coveo service contributed to the total value of a particular metric.
 For example, a transaction can be attributed to either Coveo-powered searches, product listings, or recommendations.

 For all attribution types, the general mechanism used is to track a unique identifier (UID) throughout the visitor’s journey leading up to the purchase.
-This UID is generated when a search query or request is made to the Search API, and is included in subsequent events such as clicks on search results or product recommendations.
+This UID is generated when a search query or request is made to the Search API, and is included in subsequent events such as click actions on search results or product recommendations.

-Total revenue chart
+Total item revenue chart

 The bar graph highlights the purchases attributed to Coveo-powered searches, product listings, and recommendations.

-How is revenue calculated?
+How’s revenue calculated?

-Revenue is calculated by adding up the revenue from every product sold in each purchase event.
+revenue is calculated by adding up the revenue from every product sold in each purchase event.

 Note